Spain - Country Commercial Guide

 28037 Madrid

-The producer is liable for damage caused by a defect in his product under the EU1985 Directive on Liability of Defective Products.
-The victim must prove the existence of the defect and a causal link between defect and injury (bodily as well as material).
+The producer is liable for damage caused by a defect in its product under the EU’s 1985 Product Liability Directive.
+The victim must prove the existence of the defect and a causal link between defect and injury (bodily or material).
 A reduction of liability is granted in cases of negligence by the victim.

 Product Safety